chanwit/ekz/docs/cmd/ekz_get_kubeconfig.md

   ekz get kubeconfig

   # Get the KubeConfig and writes to $HOME/.kube/config
-  # Please note that this example overwrites the content of $HOME/.kube/config file
+  # Please note that this example overwrites the content of $HOME/.kube/config file.
   ekz get kubeconfig -o $HOME/.kube/config

 ```